vharivinay/vharivinay/README.md

 ### Hello there!

+**I am Hari.
+I like to write code, make stuff and learn new things.**

 <!--
 **I am an aspiring engineer exploring the fascinating world of science and technology and working towards being an active participant in the moving frontier of scientific and technological development.
 I am driven by curiosity and the sheer joy of discovery.**